knennigtri/aep-tag-tool/importTagCollection.md

 Prerequisites:

 * Postman_environment.json file is configured and imported into postman
-* You are using the latest [Import Tag collection](https://www.postman.com/science-participant-93156893/workspace/nennig-public/overview)
+* You are using the latest Import Tag collection (See README.md)

 ## Import process